FreshKernel/ktor-server-firebase-app-check/docs/CONTRIBUTING.md

     git push origin your-branch-name
     ```
     this will push the new branch to your forked repository
-11. Now you can send your pull request either by follow the link that you will get in the command line or open your
+11. Now you can send your pull request either by following the link that you will get in the command line or open your
-forked repository, and you will find option to send the pull request, you can also
+forked repository, and you will find an option to send the pull request, you can also
 open the [Pull Requests](https://github.com/freshtechtips/ktor-server-firebase-app-check/pulls) tab and send new pull request
 12. Please wait for the review, and we might ask you to make more changes, then run:
 ```